Makati Intra-city Subway: Cancellation

 With Makati losing ten barangays to Taguig in a territorial dispute between the two cities in 2023, the subway alignment will need to be reworked because its depot and a few stations were in the affected areas.

 In an interview with the Philippine Daily Inquirer, Makati Mayor Abigail Binay mentioned that there have been talks with the private proponents on planning on a different transportation initiative as the subway project is no longer viable to proceed.

 In August 2024, an audit of the project revealed in losses in 2023.
 Following the transfer of disputed territory to Taguig, Infradev incurred for its subway unfinished work and for intangible assets, while the project was suspended after five stations went under Taguig's jurisdiction.
 Infradev managed to complete the excavation and shoring works of Yakal (Makati Fire Station) station on a lot bounded by Gil Puyat Avenue, Dela Rosa Street, Urban Avenue, and Amorsolo Street.
 On May 2, 2025, InfraDev announced it was exiting its joint agreement venture with the Makati city government.
 In response, the Makati government said it was searching for another partner for the project.

 In July 2025, newly installed Makati Mayor Nancy Binay flagged a deal she described as a "midnight settlement," entered by the administration of her sister and predecessor Abigail Binay on June 23, 2025, obligating the city to pay ₱8.96 billion to Philippine InfraDev Holdings Inc. The Singapore International Arbitration Center (SIAC) obligated the city to pay within 90 days, while a $30 million penalty plus interest will be imposed if the city misses the payment deadline.
 However, due to the cancellation of the Makati City Subway Project, the city could not pay the amount according to Nancy.
 Abigail asserted that the city had funds of nearly ₱30 billion before leaving office, implying that the city could settle the subway project obligations.

+In January 2026, the Makati City Council passed Resolution Nos.
+2026-008 and 2026-011, authorizing and ratifying a settlement agreement intended to permanently resolve all claims related to the joint venture between Infradev and the Makati City Government.
+The agreement was signed on January 20, 2026, by Makati city officials and Infradev's Youmin Ren.
+Thus, the city government has assumed full ownership of the project.